 DVI-I vs DVI-D vs DVI-A

-For every graphics card or motherboard that has a DVI connector, the amount of pins and layout of the pins on the DVI connector varies depending on its type.
-The DVI is the most versatile connector as it can be used with both HDMI and VGA devices by using proper adapters.
+For every graphics card or motherboard that has a DVI connector, the amount of pins and layout of the pins on the DVI connector differs depending on its type.